 - In the episode, "The Tale of the Closet Keepers", the resident tomboy, Kiki gets one of these.
 When she is revealed to the Midnight society by Betty Ann, she even gets a whistle from Gary and Tucker incredulously says, "I don't believe it!
 You look like...
 Like a girl!"

-- Arrow: The first few times Felicity removes her glasses and lets her hair down, it's presented this way (especially the first time).
-Not that she wasn't attractive before, so "cleaning up" becomes a common occurence from the second season onwards.
+- Arrow: The first few times Felicity removes her glasses and lets her hair down, it's presented this way Especially the first time when she goes from office work clothes with a ponytail to an evening dress with curls, and her crime-fighting partners Oliver and Diggle take a good few seconds to recognise her.
+Not that she wasn't attractive before, so "cleaning up" becomes a common occurrence from the second season onwards.

 - Babylon 5: